elaysason/Deep-Learning-Double-Decent-/README.md

 * ```TanH``` :
 ![equation](https://wikimedia.org/api/rest_v1/media/math/render/svg/f8e81902c8d71b06c246769bad0fe17c9cf1efd9)
 * And no activation function

 ![alt text](https://i.imgur.com/lTGxBYP.png)

+The network is inialized with gaussian prior N(1,1) and isn't trained

 ***
-The network is inialized with gaussian prior N(1,1) and isn't trained

 Exerice 2:

 In this part simaple linear regression <img src="https://i.imgur.com/dbeCMgr.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width=10% height=10% /> is used where:

 <img src="https://i.imgur.com/KpsG9M4.png" data-canonical-src="https://gyazo.com/eb5c5741b6a9a16c692170a41a49c858.png" width=50% height=50% />
 ### Program Structure
-Exerice 1 is divded to servel parts.
-The first part is creating the the train and test function which will be used by each classifier to train and test its performence.The next part is defining the diffrent classifiers and running train and test on them.
-At last, there is comprassion between the the layers number selecting the best one and similar process for the activation function.
+Exerice 1 is divded to two parts.
+The first one is creating the network which supports all the diffrent activation functions, and the classifier which uses it to classify.The second part is calculating the rademacher complexity.

-In Exerice 2, a similar procces is contsructed.After deffining the needed train and test function we run on a large number of epochs and watch the effect on train and test loss.
+In Exerice 2, we define the linear regression model calculate the test loss over diffrent train size and plot the it and comapre between diffrent SE values.

 ### Running Instructions
 After donwloading the file on colab.
 Press on file -> open nootbook -> Upload and then drop to downloaded file.